ItamarEfrati/SS-GP-VIB-HMNIST/README.md

-# GPredicting Chronic Pain States from Smartphone-Derived Digital Biomarkers Using Semi-Supervised GP-VIB
+# Predicting Chronic Pain States from Smartphone-Derived Digital Biomarkers Using Semi-Supervised GP-VIB

 This repository contains the code to **reproduce the experiments from a paper currently under review**, titled: